 To facilitate its investment strategy of acquiring additional tax exempt mortgage bonds secured by multifamily apartment properties, the Partnership may acquire ownership positions in apartment properties ("MF Properties"), in order to ultimately restructure the property ownership through a sale of the MF Properties.
 The Partnership expects each of these MF Properties to eventually be sold to a not-for-profit entity or in connection with a syndication of Low Income Housing Tax Credits ("LIHTCs") under Section 42 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
 The Partnership expects to acquire tax-exempt mortgage revenue bonds issued to provide debt financing for these properties at the time the property ownership is restructured.
 The Partnership expects to provide the tax-exempt mortgage revenue bonds to the new property owners as part of the restructuring.
-Such restructurings will generally be expected to be initiated within 36 months of the Partnership's investment in an MF Property and will often coincide with the expiration of the compliance period relating to LIHTCs previously issued with respect to the MF Property.
-The Partnership will not acquire LIHTCs in connection with these transactions.
+Such restructurings will generally be expected to be initiated within 36 months of the Partnership's investment in an MF Property and will often coincide with these transactions.
 As of December 31, 2009, the Partnership's wholly-owned subsidiaries held limited partnership interests in nine entities that own MF Properties containing a total of 964 rental units.
 Until the Partnership restructures the property ownership as described above, the MF Properties operating goal is similar to that of the VIEs as described below.